jtleimat/tortoise-predictor/README.md

 On Windows:
 `py tortoise_predictor.py -i True`

+When done, you will see 'Predictions Completed' printed on terminal/command line.

-The predicted tortoises will be put in a text file titled modelresults.txt.
+The predicted tortoises will be put in a text file default titled modelresults.txt.
 The results will look something like:
 /Users/jtleimat/Documents/Cameras/testimages/vlcsnap-2024-01-08-12h08m59s877.png
   Prediction 1: bbox = tensor([  5.2013, 643.9755, 172.3244, 739.5422]), score = 0.9967920184135437